ying-tang/help-documentation/_userguides/Box_Panel.md

 ### Managing Billing

-To view your contracts and monthly billing reports, simply click the **Account** tab in the Box Panel Dashboard, then click the **Billing** tab.
+To view your contracts and monthly billing reports, click the **Account** tab in the Box Panel Dashboard, then click the **Billing** tab.

-**To become a new customer:**

-1. Provide the Blue Box Support team with the billing manager’s name, email, and other contact information associated with your company.
-2. After your company’s billing information is received by the IBM Finance, a contract is created based on your requirements.
-Every IBM customer has a CFTS (customer fulfillment) account assigned.
-This information is documented and written on your contract.
-3. A billing start date will be set so that your cloud usage can be billed (typically, the start date is the same as your deployment date, and billing repeats monthly).

-Once you’re able to log into Box Panel, you can view your billing information by selecting **Billing** under the **Account** drop-down menu.
-From here, you can view your **Account Services** and **Billing History**.

-By clicking **Billing History**, you can download all of your invoices and save them in PDF format.

 For further billing support, please contact the Blue Box Support Team, and we will be happy to assist you.
 To add additional line items, such as expansion nodes, to your infrastructure, please contact the Blue Box Support Team.
 We will create a new monthly contract and help to streamline your setup process in any way that we can.